Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: FITTING CALCULATION OF THE FORM FOR MONTE CARLO DATA

-The first, the second, and the fourth parts of \tref{table:C1} give the results obtained via the same analysis for the $Q=1,\ t=0.50$, the $Q=2,\ t=0.24$, and the $Q=4,\ t=0.10$ cases, respectively.
-While overall feature of $Q=1$, 4 is same as that of $Q=3$, the fitting condition for $Q=2$ is clearly different from them, namely, both $\bar\chi^2_{|\myann_{\alpha}|}$ and $\xi_{\rm diag}$ are almost independent of $\myann_{\alpha}$.
-This difference can be attributed to the presence/absence of the second-band-eigenvalue contributions to the correlation function: As explained in \sref{sec:2.2}, they are absent in the Ising case so that \eref{eq:3.1} can fit the data in inner annular regions like $\myann_{-1}$.
+The first, the second, and the fourth columns of \myTable{table:C1} give the results obtained via the same analysis for the $Q=1,\ t=0.50$, the $Q=2,\ t=0.24$, and the $Q=4,\ t=0.10$ cases, respectively.
+While the overall feature of $Q=1$, 4 is same as that of $Q=3$, the fitting condition for $Q=2$ is clearly different from them, namely, both $\bar\chi^2_{|\myann_{\alpha}|}$ and $\xi_{\rm diag}$ are almost independent of $\myann_{\alpha}$.
+This difference can be attributed to the presence/absence of the second band eigenvalue contributions to the correlation function: As explained in \myAppendix{appendix:A}, they are absent in the Ising case so that \myEq{eq:3.2} can fit the data in inner annular regions like $\myann_{-1}$.

-\Tref{table:1} exhibits the fitting data in optimized regions $\myann_0$ for which the convergence check of estimates as demonstrated in \tref{table:C1} had been performed at all temperatures.
-In principle, we can employ a wider annular region including, e.g., $\myann_0$, $\myann_1$, and $\myann_2$, but, in reality the infinite-system algorithm MC simulations cannot provide reliable averages and meaningful errors for $R\gg\xi_{\rm diag}$ within a moderate computational effort \cite{Evertz2001}.
-Therefore, the optimization of the fitting region is necessary for purpose of the accurate estimations of the ACLs.
+\myTable{table:1} exhibits the fitting data in optimized regions $\myann_0$ for which the convergence check of estimates as demonstrated in \myTable{table:C1} has been performed at all temperatures.
+In principle, we can employ a wider annular region including, e.g., $\myann_0$, $\myann_1$, and $\myann_2$, but, in reality the infinite-size algorithm MC simulations cannot provide reliable averages and meaningful errors for $R\gg\xi_{\rm diag}$ within a moderate computational effort \cite{Evertz2001}.
+Therefore, the optimization of the fitting region is necessary for the purpose of the accurate estimations of the ACLs.